pyin-oo-lwin

 Language:

-Pyin Oo Lwin, Myanmar, is a linguistically diverse city due to its multicultural population.
-The most commonly spoken language is Burmese, the official language of Myanmar.
-However, due to its historical significance as a British hill station, English is also widely understood and spoken.
-Other languages spoken include Shan, Chinese, and various ethnic minority languages.
+In Pyin Oo Lwin, Myanmar, the most commonly spoken languages are Burmese, the official language of the country, and Shan, a language native to the Shan State.
+Additionally, due to the city's historical significance as a British hill station, English is also widely understood and spoken.